FergusInLondon/nopasswords/docs/SECURITY.md

    - Implement the `EventLogger` interface to capture security events
    - Store audit logs securely and protect against tampering
    - Monitor logs for suspicious authentication patterns
-   - See the [audit-logging example](examples/audit-logging/) for integration patterns

 3. **Network Security**
    - Always use HTTPS/TLS in production